Mudflow: Triggering of mudflows

 The point where a muddy material begins to flow depends on its grain size, the water content, and the slope of the topography.
 Fine grained material like mud or sand can be mobilized by shallower flows than a coarse sediment or a debris flow.
 Higher water content (higher precipitation/overland flow) also increases the potential to initiate a mudflow.

 After a mudflow forms, coarser sediment may be picked up by the flow.
 Coarser sediment picked up by the flow often forms the front of a mudflow surge and is pushed by finer sediment and water that pools up behind the coarse-grained moving mudflow-front.
 Mudflows may contain multiple surges of material as the flow scours channels and destabilizes adjacent hillslopes (potentially nucleating new mudflows).
 Mudflows have mobilized boulders 1–10 m across in mountain settings.

 Some broad mudflows are rather viscous and therefore slow; others begin very quickly and continue like an avalanche.
 They are composed of at least 50% silt and clay-sized materials and up to 30% water.
 Because mudflows mobilize a significant amount of sediment, mudflows have higher flow heights than a clear water flood for the same water discharge.
 Also, sediment within the mudflow increases granular friction within the flow structure of the flow relative to clear water floods, which raises the flow depth for the same water discharge.
 Difficulty predicting the amount and type of sediment that will be included in a mudflow makes it much more challenging to forecast and engineer structures to protect against mudflow hazards compared to clear water flood hazards.

 Mudflows are common even in the hills around Los Angeles, California, where they have destroyed many homes built on hillsides without sufficient support after fires destroy vegetation holding the land.

 On 14 December 1999 in Vargas, Venezuela, a mudflow known as The Vargas tragedy significantly altered more than 60 kilometers (37 mi) of the coastline.
 It was triggered by heavy rainfall and caused estimated damages of US$1.79 to US$3.5 billion, killed between 10,000 and 30,000 people, forced 85,000 people to evacuate, and led to the complete collapse of the state's infrastructure.

 Mudflows and landslides

 Landslide is a more general term than mudflow.
-It refers to the gravity-driven failure and subsequent movement downslope of any types of surface movement of soil, rock, or other debris.
+It refers to the gravity-driven failure and more subsequent movement downslope of any types of surface movement of soil, rock, or other debris.
 The term incorporates earth slides, rock falls, flows, and mudslides, amongst other categories of hillslope mass movements.
 They do not have to be as fluid as a mudflow.

 Mudflows can be caused by unusually heavy rains or a sudden thaw.
 They consist mainly of mud and water plus fragments of rock and other debris, so they often behave like floods.
 They can move houses off their foundations or bury a place within minutes because of incredibly strong currents.